onepf/OPFPush/samples/pushchat/README.md

 **Messages**

 Messages are sent to the server with a list of receivers (uuids from your contact list).
-The OPFPush server use concrete push service (GCM, ADM or Nokia Notifications) for each uuid.
+The OPFPush server uses specific push service (GCM, ADM or Nokia Notifications) for each uuid.
 After that receivers get the message as a push message via OPFPush listener.

-*Delivering of messages usually takes some time because push providers doesn't deliver push messages immediately.*
+*Delivering of messages usually takes some time because push providers don't deliver push messages immediately.*

 **Send message via web page**

-Also you can use [OPFPush web page][opfpush-server-link] to send messages to your devices.
+You can also use [OPFPush web page][opfpush-server-link] to send messages to your devices.

 [opfpush-server-link]: https://onepf-opfpush.appspot.com